 52nd Walter J. Zeiter Lecture and Awards Video Presentation—Will Waller

 Will Waller is the CEO of the National Wheelchair Basketball Association (NWBA).
 After a 20-year career in human resources at three Global, Fortune 150 companies, he has performed a variety of global business partner roles, as well as led large scale change initiatives.

 In 1992, a bullet pierced Will’s spine and kidney in a gang-related shooting.
 He suffered a mixed conus cauda equina injury to his lower back, which left him with some sensation feeling and slight movement, as well as other functionality.
 As a result, Will has chronic leg pain, and eventually, his kidney had to be removed.
 In helping him through his physical and emotional challenges, one of his doctors at the Schwab Rehabilitation Hospital eventually persuaded him to apply to junior college.

 He eventually joined the Cleveland Wheelchair Cavaliers and performed at the highest level for team USA, having won two Paralympic Bronze Medals and two World Championships.
 The NWBA leadership role has allowed Will to leverage his blend of business and sporting.

-Prior to Will's presentation will be our AAPM&R Awards Video Presentation!
-Our 2020 award winners will be recognized for their significant contributions to both the specialty and to people with disabilities.
+Prior to Will's presentation was our AAPM&R Awards Video Presentation!
+Our 2020 award winners were recognized for their significant contributions to both the specialty and to people with disabilities.